 - The Standard American Diet (SAD)– is high in meats, dairy, soda, coffee, alcohol, grains, processed foods, fast foods, poor quality fats, sugars, chemical additives, sodium, and is generally very low in the essential vitamins and minerals that your body requires to stay healthy.
 When we consume the SAD diet, we are setting ourselves up for disease by creating the ideal low-oxygen, acidic environment for cancer cells to thrive that is known as chronic metabolic acidosis.

 - Enzymes- are required for the digestion of food, the absorption of nutrients, and the delivery of those nutrients throughout the body.
-Try to eat most of your produce uncooked so that you can benefit from their natural enzymes.
-When we consume foods that contain their own enzymes, the body can use them to assist in the digestive process, this will lessen the continual demand to reallocate enzymes for digestion.
-Read more about enzymes.
+When we consume foods that contain their own enzymes (living foods), the body can use them to assist with the digestive processes and this will lessen the continual demand to reallocate enzymes for digestion.
+If you are having problems with digestion, this can generally be resolved by including digestive enzymes with your meals.
+Read more about enzymes here.

 - Avoid all chemically-laden processed and fast foods- consider these to be nutritionally dead foods.